For your Customers

 Another challenge was the lack of management information available for the team to use; the IT service management team at Stockport MBC found it hard to gather all the data that it needed as it had to be manually exported and then prepared for analysis – following this process, the data was immediately out of date.
 In addition, the council wanted to add an end-user portal to deliver more services online.

-Dan and his team also recognised that the council was dealing with a large volume of the same types of requests: “The highest volume of queries for the team were around Tax; Benefits; Information, Advice and Guidance (IAG); Waste, and Registrars – all of the requests on these topics could be met using self-service and without requiring assistance from the team internally,” explained Dan
+Russell and his team also recognised that the council was dealing with a large volume of the same types of requests: “The highest volume of queries for the team were around Tax; Benefits; Information, Advice and Guidance (IAG); Waste, and Registrars – all of the requests on these topics could be met using self-service and without requiring assistance from the team internally,” explained Russell.

 The team therefore decided to provide an integrated service portal capability and included this as part of their future requirements.
 Following some in-depth research into available solutions, the team at Stockport MBC chose Freshservice as the council’s new service desk platform.

 For Stockport MBC, the intuitive UI and familiar feel of Freshservice were instant plus points for the team.
 Following the completion of the initial implementation, the Freshservice portal allowed residents to be more self-sufficient, enabling the council’s service desk agents to spend more time on more valuable tickets and also support bigger projects with the council’s IT team.

 The scope of the project has grown over time as well.

 “The council organisation is very complex.
 We knew we would have to meet the needs of many different departments and team members using the service.
 For example, we have over 90 different buildings around Stockport, all of which would contain teams that would have to be supported.
 In total, it took nine months to implement all our ITSM capabilities due to the complexity of our organisation; we were also recruiting new staff in to expand and support that delivery of more services too”

 Information Technology Service Desk Manager